 Who this is for

-- Small businesses with sensitive data — legal archives, financial records, regulated content — that shouldn’t pass through anyone else’s infrastructure.
+- You handle sensitive material — legal archives, financial records, regulated content — that shouldn’t pass through someone else’s servers.

-- Homelab operators with an always-on server, NAS, or VPS already built for jobs like this.
+- You already keep an always-on server, NAS, or VPS running for jobs like this.

-- Install the runner on a machine you control — a NAS, a VPS, a Linux box, a workstation, a Raspberry Pi that stays on.
+- Install the runner on hardware you control — a NAS, a VPS, an always-on Linux box, or a Raspberry Pi that stays on.

 - Pair it with your Syncologic account using a one-time enrolment code.

-- Connect your source and destination providers from the control plane like normal.
+- Connect your source and destination providers from the dashboard.

-- When you dispatch a job, pick the Private Runner instead of the Cloud Runner.
+- When you start a job, pick the runner you just paired instead of the hosted option.

 - The runner pulls the work, transfers the files between provider APIs, and reports back when it’s done.